Conventional Uranium Mills

 Trucks deliver uranium ore to the mill, where it is crushed into smaller particles before being extracted (or leached).
 In most cases, sulfuric acid is the leaching agent, but alkaline solutions can also be used to leach the uranium from the ore.
 (In addition to extracting 90 to 95 percent of the uranium from the ore, the leaching agent also extracts several other "heavy metal" constituents, including molybdenum, vanadium, selenium, iron, lead, and arsenic.)

-The mill then concentrates the extracted uranium to produce a a material, which is called "yellowcake" because of its yellowish color.
+The mill then concentrates the extracted uranium to produce a material, which is called "yellowcake" because of its yellowish color.

 Conventional mills are typically located in areas of low population density, and they process ore from mines within a geographic radius of 50 kilometers (30 miles).
 Most conventional mills in the United States are in decommissioning or have already been decommissioned.
 (For more detail, see Uranium Recovery Sites Undergoing Decommissioning.)